 When your schedule is packed, it’s tempting to speed through each appointment.
 But rushing is where critical mistakes happen, like cutting the sides too high or failing to create a shape that truly complements your client's features.
 A great haircut is a work of art, not a race.
 Take a moment before you begin to consult with your client and map out the cut.
 Work methodically and deliberately, especially when establishing your guidelines.
 Having a reliable combo set you trust allows you to work efficiently without feeling hurried, ensuring you deliver consistent, high-quality results every time.

-Picking the Wrong Guard Size
+Mistake #4: Choosing the Wrong Guard

 It’s a simple mistake that can have major consequences.
 Grabbing the wrong guard and taking off too much hair can instantly derail the entire haircut, forcing you to go much shorter than the client wanted.
 This often happens when you’re distracted or your station is disorganized.
 The best way to avoid this is to create a system.
 Keep your guards in numerical order so you can grab the right one without a second thought.
 And remember the golden rule of clipper cutting: if you’re ever in doubt, start with a longer guard.
 You can always make another pass with a shorter one, but you can’t put hair back on.